0xProject/0x-docs/docs/developer-resources/faqs-and-troubleshooting.md

 <summary>How does Swap API select the best orders for me?</summary>

-Beyond simply sampling each liquidity source for their respective prices, Swap API adjusts for the gas consumption of each liquidity source with the specified gas price (if none provided Swap API will use ethGasStation's `fast` amount of gwei) and any associated fees with the specific liquidity source.
+Beyond simply sampling each liquidity source for their respective prices, Swap API adjusts for the gas consumption of each liquidity source with the specified gas price (if none is provided Swap API will use ethGasStation's `fast` amount of gwei) and any associated fees with the specific liquidity source.
 By sampling through varying compositions of liquidity sources, Swap API selects the best set of orders to give you the best price.
 Swap API also creates another set of fallback orders to ensure that the quote can be executed by users.
 <br/>
 Ex: Swap API will adjust the price potentially received from Curve Finance by gas \* gasPrice and its fees.
 Because of Curve Finance’s costly gas consumption, its nominal price may not be the best price when settled.